 "Cataloguing the Legacy of Lady Waldegrave & the Stern Family" is the result of a dedicated effort by curator Dr Silvia Davoli and the Collections Team at Strawberry Hill, which includes Cas Bradbeer, Nitasha Giran, Sara Pope, and Dr Rosalind White.

-This project was generously funded by the Decorative Arts Society's Collections Access Grant.
+This project was generously funded by The Anniversary Fund of The Decorative Arts Society 1850 to the Present.

-With thanks to the Strawberry Hill Collections Irust, Nevil Tomlinson, Carole Tucker, and Tony Willenbruch.
+With thanks to the Strawberry Hill Collections Trust, Nevil Tomlinson, and Carole Tucker.

 Produced by Dr Rosalind White.